cleanlab/cleanlab/README.md

 *s* denotes a random variable that represents the observed, noisy label and *y* denotes a random variable representing the hidden, actual labels.
 Both *s* and *y* take any of the m classes as values.
 The cleanlab package supports different levels of granularity for computation depending on the needs of the user.
 Because of this, we support multiple alternatives, all no more than a few lines, to estimate these latent distribution arrays, enabling the user to reduce computation time by only computing what they need to compute, as seen in the examples below.

 Throughout these examples, you’ll see a variable called *confident\_joint*.
 The confident joint is an m x m matrix (m is the number of classes) that counts, for every observed, noisy class, the number of examples that confidently belong to every latent, hidden class.
-It counts the number of examples that we are confident are labeled correctly or incorrectly for every pair of obseved and unobserved classes.
+It counts the number of examples that we are confident are labeled correctly or incorrectly for every pair of observed and unobserved classes.
 The confident joint is an unnormalized estimate of the complete-information latent joint distribution, *Ps,y*.

 The label flipping rates are denoted *P(s | y)*, the inverse rates are *P(y | s)*, and the latent prior of the unobserved, true labels, *p(y)*.